ragib1481/ece6360-cuda_ray_tracing/README.md

-Simple code to perform ray tracing with CUDA acceleration.
+Simple code to perform ray tracing in C++.
 This was an assignment for ECE6360: GPU and Heterogeneous Programming.